a-nagavalli/GameProject/README.md

 ![GameProjectThumbnail](https://github.com/a-nagavalli/GameProject/assets/139515632/062ddcf7-9d84-4afb-a2a8-b827036a5720)
 # GameProject
 This is a small game made using SDL.
-The "engine" or "framework" (using these terms very loosely) was made from scratch.
+The engine/framework was made from scratch.

 Use WASD to move.
 Click on an enemy to select it for targeting, then press either Q (fireball), W (ice shard), or E (thunder) to cast a spell.